Sainte Anne Church (Mackinac Island): American frontier

 The island and parish was defined as within United States territory in 1796 under the Jay Treaty with Great Britain settling the border with Canada.
 It was a thriving frontier community based on the fur trade.
 The economic growth of the Island's commerce and harbor attracted more Americans.
 The general indifference by the new American military authorities to the Catholic faith, led to the temporary disintegration of the church's structure of lay leadership.
 By 1803 Father Gabriel Richard, visiting the parish to offer the sacraments, found that the altar had been desecrated and the priest's quarters adapted for use as a brothel.
 After the War of 1812, the parish was saved by a prominent local fur trader, Madeline La Framboise, an Ojibwe who worked with a succession of visiting priests to restore the church's status as a place of worship.
 She also donated land to be used as a site for the church.

 With continued settlement in the region, the Catholic Church re-established a geographically structured system of Catholic life and worship in Michigan Territory.
 Father Samuel Charles Mazzuchelli was assigned to Sainte Anne de Michilimackinac in 1830; he was the first resident priest in 65 years.
 The parish was reassigned in 1853 to what is today the current Diocese of Marquette.
 With population and economic growth, the church demolished its historic log structure in the 1870s.
-It replaced it with the timber-framed church, begun in 1874 and completed in the 1880s, that is in use today.
+It replaced it with the timber-framed church, which begun in 1874 and was completed in the 1880s, and is still in use today.

 Today

 As the 300th anniversary of the church's parish record book approached, Sainte Anne Church was recognized in 1992 as a registered Michigan historic site, designated as SO622.
 A state historic marker was erected at the church.
 As measured by the continuity of its parish records, the parish of Sainte Anne de Michilimackinac is one of the oldest Roman Catholic parishes in the interior of North America.
-A museum is operated in the church's ground floor; it interprets and displays artifacts of the parish's history.
+A museum is operated on the church's ground floor; it interprets and displays artifacts of the parish's history.